 The survey was conducted on May 16-17 at the 2022 Morningstar Investment Conference in Chicago, IL.
 Respondents were event attendees including RIAs, financial advisors, and other investment industry experts.
 The data is based on responses from 303 respondents, 107 of whom identified themselves as financial advisors.

 CAIS is the leading alternative investment platform for independent financial advisors who seek improved access to, and education about, alternative investment funds and products.
 CAIS provides financial advisors with a broad selection of alternative investment strategies, including hedge funds, private equity, private debt, real estate, digital assets, and structured notes, allowing them to capitalize on opportunities and/or withstand ever-changing markets.
 CAIS also helps advisors create custom fund vehicles around ideas they source

-All funds listed on CAIS undergo Mercer's independent due diligence and ongoing monitoring.
+Most funds listed on the CAIS Marketplace undergo Mercer's independent due diligence and ongoing monitoring.
 Mercer diligence reports and fund ratings are available to advisors on the CAIS password-protected platform.
-CAIS streamlines the end-to-end transaction process through digital subscriptions and integrated reporting with Fidelity, Schwab, and Pershing, which make investing in alternatives simple.
+CAIS streamlines the end-to-end transaction process through digital subscriptions and integrated reporting with the leading US custodians and reporting providers, which make investing in alternatives simpler.

 Founded in 2009, CAIS, a fintech leader, supports over 32,000 advisors who oversee more than $4 trillion in network assets.
 Since its inception, CAIS has facilitated over $25 billion in transaction volume.
 CAIS has offices in New York, Los Angeles, Austin, and London.
 For more information about CAIS, please visit www.caisgroup.com.

 Nadia DamouniEmail address

 Want to learn more?

 For more information about investment opportunities available on the CAIS Platform, contact a CAIS representative.Contact us